Apply

 The raising of the participation age

 The Government requires young people to participate in education and training once they have finished their compulsory secondary education.
 This is a ‘quick guide’.
 The law does not increase the statutory school leaving age.
 Our policy says that only pupils of statutory school age are eligible for free school transport.
-For more information about transport to school or college for year 12 or 13 pupils, visit our county ticket page.

 Low-income families

-For pupils from low-income families, free school transport is available under certain circumstances.
+For pupils from low-income families, free school transport is available under certain circumstances:

 Low income is defined as any child who qualifies for free school meals or families receiving the maximum level of Working Tax Credit.